fjadidi2001/CS50X/C-learning/Array/readme.md

 # Accessing Array Elements
 The contents of an array are called elements with each element accessible by an index number.
 <br>
-The value of an array element can be changed through an assignment statement, which also requires using the array name and index:
+The value of an array element can be changed through an assignment statement, which also requires using the array name and index.

 <br>